YMMM98/YMMM98/README.md

 ## About me:

-- 🔭 Passionate about Computation & AI
+- 🔭 Passionate about Software & AI
 - 🏗️ I Enjoy Building Applications